Understanding Your Validation Report

 Your VibeCom validation report is a multi-section document.
 Here's how to interpret each part.

-• 1–3: Fundamental flaws β€” rethink the concept
+• Below 5.0: Pass β€” fundamental flaws; rethink the concept

-What matters more than the score: The reasoning behind low sub-scores.
-Each score includes a "because" statement.
+What matters more than the score: the rationale behind a low dimension.
+Each row includes a one-line, evidence-backed reason.
 That's your action item.

-Market sizeThe opportunity is too small for the effort
+Market25%The opportunity (TAM/SAM/growth) is too small or stagnant for the effort

-Technical feasibilityThe product may be hard or expensive to build
+Execution5%The product may be hard, slow, or expensive to build

 Competitor Analysis Section